MichaelAdedotun/MichaelAdedotun/README.md

 ---

 ## 🔍 What I’m Currently Doing
-- 🌱 Learning React & Next.js
+- 🌱 Looking deep into Nuxt.js technology
 - 🚀 Working on a few freelance projects
 - 🧪 Exploring frontend testing tools (Vitest, Cypress)
 - ✍️ Documenting what I learn as I grow